rangulvers/Homeautomation/README.md

 * Connecting the power supply

-    The ProMatic3 offers a direct powersupply thru the board itself.
+    The ProMatic3 offers a direct power supply thru the board itself.
 Just connect

     L(-) -> 20